JorgenMygindPilgaard/MemoryMate/README.md

 ![The UI is kept simple...](MemoryMateUI.jpg)
 ## Installation
+There are two ways to install the application:
-### Installation package
+### 1. Installation package
-The easiest way to get the application running on your computer is to use the installation-package.
+Running Install.exe will do all for you
+### 2. Distributable folder
+Extract files in Distributable.zip to a folder you created for the Memory Mate App.
+After that you can start the App by running the "Memory Mate.exe" in the App-folder you created.
+The benifit of the distributable folder is that it can be held on a USB and moved from computer to computer.

-Go to https://github.com/JorgenMygindPilgaard/MemoryMate/releases/latest and follow the instructions
+Go to https://github.com/JorgenMygindPilgaard/MemoryMate/releases/latest and follow the instructions.

 ### Get Source-code
 You can use the souce-code from repsitory freely, suggest changes etc. The application is created using Python 3.11 and PyQt6.